mediamonks/muban/docs/v2/12-guides.md

 sg wizard
 ```

 This will start up the wizard and it will prompt you with a couple of questions.
-Use the provided instructions to select the template that you want to use.
+Use the `up` and `down` keys to select the template that you want to use and press the `enter` key to continue.

-> **Note:** Leave the page for what it is now, we will cover this in the section on pages.

 ```
 ?
 Which template do you want to use?
 (Use arrow keys)